ldaptools/ldaptools/docs/en/tutorials/LDIF-Files.md

 // Add a few comments to appear at the top of the LDIF...
 $ldif->addComment('This is just a test LDIF file', 'Created on '.date("m.d.y"));

-// Create a new entry for the LDIF by use the helper 'entry()' method.
+// Create a new entry for the LDIF by using the helper 'entry()' method.
 // This creates an entry that will add a new object to LDAP.
 $entry = $ldif->entry()->add('cn=Some User,dc=example,dc=local')->addAttribute('sn', 'Sikorra');